Traditional Jewish chronology: Cornerstones in Jewish tradition

 According to Josephus, Alexander the Great died in the 114th Olympiad, after reigning 12 years.
 If so, the 114th Olympiad would have corresponded with about 326 BCE, or what was then 15 years before they began to make use of the Seleucid era counting!
 Others put his death in 323 BCE, 12 years before the start of the Seleucid era.
 It is said that the Jews started this system of reckoning the years, in recognition of Alexander the Great who passed through their country and who received warmly the Jewish High Priest who came out to greet him.
-Others say that the introduction of this new era was in commemoration of the year in which Seleucus I reconquered Babylon.
+Others say that the introduction of this new era was in commemoration of the year in which Seleucus I reconquered Babylon and got the dominion over Syria, which last opinion seems to be that of Josephus as well (cf. Antiquities 13.6.7.).

-The advantage of the Seleucid era counting system is that dates marked in this era do not require later synchronization with the BC / AD era configurations based on kings' reigns, configurations added later by modern chroniclers when trying to fixate the regnal years of various kings.
+The advantage of the Seleucid era counting system is that historical dates marked in this era do not require later synchronization with the BC / AD era configurations based on kings' reigns, configurations added later by modern chroniclers when trying to fixate the regnal years of various kings.
 Rather, all that was required of the Seleucid era counting was to simply convert it into the date used in the Common Era, without consideration for the rest.
 While the Seleucid Era counting has been abandoned in the writing of legal deeds, promissory notes, court attestations, etc., it is still relied upon by all observant Jews when determining the 2nd Temple's destruction.
 It is also considered very reliable when seeking to determine dates of events in relation to the Common Era, making for a more precise fixation of an event.

 Another reason for the popularity of the Seleucid era counting amongst Jews is that the commencement of the Seleucid era was seen as a key fixed point of reference, being, according to Seder Olam, 1,000 years after the giving of the law at Sinai, or, precisely one-thousand years after Israel's departure out of Egypt.